 Large stamping tools are usually made of cast irons or cast steels.
 Hardness of such materials is typically insufficient for resisting high-contact Hertzian stresses needed in the forming operations.
 These tools can be induction or flame hardened, but treatments with PVC or PVD techniques are not accessible to them because of their size.
 Chromium plating has been used successfully in those situations for many years, but this technique has reached its limits for tools needed in forming AHSS.

 Ion nitriding can produce hard surface layers in any ferrous or titanium alloy components.
-The nitrided layer produced in high-alloy precipitation-hardenable steels (such as 15-5 PH, 17-4 PH or others) is free of the intergranular network (IGN) and has a white layer of limited thickness, making the aerospace components resistant to wear, bending fatigue and rolling-contact fatigue (RCF).
+The nitrided layer produced in high-alloy precipitation-hardenable steels (such as 15-5 PH, 17-4 PH or others) is free of the intergranular network (IGN) and has a white layer of limited thickness, making the components resistant to wear, bending fatigue and rolling-contact fatigue (RCF).

 Questions about Ion/Plasma Nitriding and Stamping Dies?
 Fill out our Contact Form.

 AHT has locations in Iowa, Alabama and Michigan.
 View the locations and contact information here: https://www.ahtcorp.com/locations/.